fuzzyzester/Emotion_Detection_CNN/README.md

 # Emotion Detection Project

 ## Overview
-This project focuses on emotion detection using the FER2013 dataset and TensorFlow/Keras for building and training a deep learning model.
+My project focuses on emotion detection using the FER2013 dataset and TensorFlow/Keras for building and training a deep learning model.
 The goal is to classify facial expressions into distinct emotion categories such as happy, sad, fear, surprise, neutral, angry, and disgust.
-The project leverages image data preprocessing, deep learning model design, and evaluation techniques to achieve accurate emotion recognition.
+It leverages image data preprocessing, deep learning model design, and evaluation techniques to achieve accurate emotion recognition.

 ---